New Employee Guide

-- Acronyms - Acronyms and Definitions on the IMS has a list that is always being updated.
+- Acronyms - The IV&V Management System (IMS) has an Acronyms and Definitions list that is kept current.

-- IT Help Desk Web Site - For all IT, network resource, and workstation configuration questions.
+- IT Services Department Website - For all IT, network resource, and workstation configuration questions.

 Orientation: Upon your arrival at the Facility, you will receive a formal orientation, which will include an overview of the program, its policies and procedures, IT and Operations and Maintenance information, and other useful topics.
 Note any questions that you may have and bring them up during your orientation session.